LoyolaChicagoBooks/operatingsystems/source/introduction.rst

 changing the user / group ownership of a file::

-   $ chown joe:users file1
+   $ chown username:users file1

 changing the user/group ownership of an entire folder and its children::

-   $ chown -R joe:users folder1
+   $ chown -R username:users folder1

 setting the owning user's permission to be read,write, and execute::